REACH & COVID-19

-The REACH Program is housed inside of University Career Services, working in tandem with the department to assist students with disabilities in making the transition from university life to the world of employment.
+The REACH (Reaching Educational and Career Hopes) Program is housed within the University Accessibility Center to assist students with disabilities in making the transition from university life to the world of employment.
 This transition is an exciting process of career exploration and development, which should begin early in the educational process.
 REACH can help you:

-- Engage with Career Services at large to obtain industry-specific advice.
+- Engage with Career Services to obtain industry-specific advice

-Students who are interested in furthering their career exploration are invited to contact the REACH Advocate:
+Students who are interested in furthering their career exploration are invited to contact the REACH Coordinator:

 C. Tyler Briggs, MRC, CRC